TaliaEdwards11/CompanionCube/README.md

 [Click here for more information on the HTTPSRedirect](https://github.com/electronicsguy/HTTPSRedirect)

 ### Step 3: Setting up the TLS connection
-Initially, the client's WiFi ssid and password are shared through a screen hosted by a server (the esp8266) on its own local network (reachable via an access point).
+Initially, the client's WiFi ssid and password are shared through a page hosted by a server (the esp8266) on its own local network (reachable via an access point).
 In order to encrypt the data being sent from the client (your browser) to the server (the esp8266), a TLS connection is required.
 This code uses the RSA key exchange algorithm.
 A public certificate and private key are required.

 First a TLS handshake occurs between the client and the server.
 The client sends a "hello" containing the supported cipher suites (algorithms to keep data safe), the desired version of TLS to use, and a string of random bytes known as the client random.
 The server's reply will include its public SSL certificate, the chosen cipher suite, and the server random (random string of bytes).
 The client confirms the identity of the server by using the server’s public certificate and its SSL certificate authority’s digital signature.
 The client uses the public key to encrypt a random string of bytes known as the premaster secret.
 It sends the encrypted data to the server.
 The server decrypts the premaster secret using its private key.
 The client and server generate identical session keys to use symmetric encryption by using the client random, the server random, and the premaster secret.